weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 The Cryptol interpreter supports editing the currently loaded file or module via `:e`.
 However, if no file or module is loaded `:e` will allow you to edit the Cryptol prelude, which is very dangerous.
-When you type `:e`, Cryptol will load the current file or module in a text editor, and reload the file when the editor is closed.
+When you type `:e`, Cryptol will open the current file or module in a text editor, and will then reload the file into the interpreter when the editor is closed.
 The default editor is [vim](https://www.vim.org/), but can be changed via setting an environment variable called `EDITOR`.
 For example, if in a Linux like environment, the following command will change the default to